ststimac/stephaniestimac-blog/posts/12-31-2019-year-end-review.md

 layout: layouts/post.njk
 ---

 This isn’t going to be a technical or necessarily professional focused recap.
 A lot happened this year and I’ve been trying to capture it in words, though I don’t think this post will fully capture the pace and craziness of this year.
-It’s a bit jumbled and a bit stream of conscious at times.
+It’s a bit jumbled and a bit stream of consciousness at times.
 So strap in.

 ![alt: Me in Berlin, hands in the air](../../img/post-7/berlin.jpg) *Berlin, May 2019, right before it started pouring rain*